Jürgen Melzer: 2010: French Open semi-final, top 10 doubles debut

 At the Shanghai Masters in October, Melzer recorded one of the biggest wins of his career against world No. 1, Rafael Nadal.
 This was Melzer's first victory against Nadal and the first time he had beaten a reigning no. 1.
 He then lost to Argentina's Juan Mónaco in the quarterfinals.

-In the last week of October, he won his third career title, defending his 2009 victory at the Vienna Open against his compatriot Andreas Haider-Maurer in a thrilling final; coming back from a set and a break down at 4–5 down (Haider-Maurer serving at 15–0) and three points away from defeat, to put up a heroic comeback and clinch the three set epic victory.
+In the last week of October 2009, he won his third career title, defending his 2009 victory at the Vienna Open against his compatriot Andreas Haider-Maurer.
+Coming back from a set and a break down at 3-5 down, Melzer eventually did defeat Haider-Maurer, causing him to be the first player to successfully defend the title in Vienna since Ivan Ljubičić in 2005-2006.

 On 3 November, he was named Austrian Sportsman of the Year.

 Melzer's final tournament of the year as a singles player was the Paris Masters, where he advanced to the quarterfinals, before losing to world No. 2, Roger Federer.

 As a result of winning the Wimbledon doubles championship, Melzer and his doubles partner Petzschner qualified for a doubles team spot in the ATP Tour Finals, but his bid to qualify as a singles player ended when Andy Roddick defeated Ernests Gulbis in the third round of the Paris Masters, giving Roddick an insurmountable lead in qualifying points for the last individual spot in the ATP World Tour Finals.